anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 @default

-By default `resources` has ResourceConverters `'javascript', 'coffee-script', 'LiveScript', 'iced-coffee-script' and 'coco'` as defined in [Default Resource Converters](ResourceConverters.coffee#Default-Resource-Converters).
+By default `resources` has ResourceConverters `'javascript', 'coffee-script', 'livescript', 'iced-coffee-script' and 'coco'` as defined in [Default Resource Converters](ResourceConverters.coffee#Default-Resource-Converters).

 Some [extra RCs are registered](ResourceConverters.coffee#Extra-Resource-Converters), but not added to 'resources' - they can be used by searching for 'teacup', 'execSync' or 'lessc'.
 Feel free to contribute yours.